sblab-bioinformatics/G4_and_trancription/README.md

 ================

-This repository collect details about data and computational methods developed for the paper "Promoter G-quadruplex folding precedes transcription and is controlled by chromatin".
+This repository collects details about data and computational methods developed for the paper "Promoter G-quadruplex folding precedes transcription and is controlled by chromatin".

 DNA G-quadruplexes (G4) and transcription
 =========================================